mark-ruddy/algo_open_source_verifier/README.md

 Currently the verifier supports TEAL source code only - [Why PyTeal and Reach is not Currently Supported](algorand_verifier_lib/README.md#why-pyteal-and-reach-is-not-currently-supported)

-It is made up of 2 parts currently:
+It is made up of 2 parts:
 - The Python [Algorand Verifier Library](https://pypi.org/project/algorand-verifier-lib/) - which is a normal Python package that can be imported.
 For more detail on the library see it's [README.md](algorand_verifier_lib/README.md)
 - A Django Webapp which imports the library